Hunter (Huggins novel): Plot

-Nathaniel Hunter, the world's expert tracker, is called forward, along with his wolf companion Ghost, to find a child lost in a snow storm.
-Hunter manages to find the child, despite the kid's random wandering.
+Nathaniel Hunter, an expert tracker, with his wolf companion Ghost, finds a child lost in a snow storm.
 Deep in the Arctic Circle, a facility is attacked by a hulking creature.
 Colonel Maddox, Major Westcott, and the mysterious Dixon, consult with Dr. Tipler to identify the footprints and carnage left behind by the beast.
 Dr. Tipler deduces the creature kills similar to a grizzly but the footprints do not match that of a bear and recommends seeking the help of Hunter.

 The trio seek Hunter's help and he too is unable to identify the species.
 Colonel Maddox asks Hunter to lead a kill team to track and kill the beast.
 Hunter is initially hesitant but accepts the job.
 Hunter meets the kill team led by Commander Takakura.
 Against Hunter's wishes, Dr. Tipler also joins the team as an observer.
 Bobbi Jo, the team's sniper, is assigned to lead the hunt alongside Hunter, whom which she bonds with over the course of the journey.

 In Washington, the United States Marshals Service assigns Chaney the task to investigate the ravaged facilities in the Arctic Circle.
 Chaney consults with his former mentor Brick about the assignment, both feeling uneasy how things don't add up.
 Back at Dr. Tipler's institute, his assistants Gina and Rebecca examine a cast made from the creature's footprints.
 They recover a tendril from the plaster and Rebecca attempts to have the CIA's physicist Dr. Hamilton examine it.

 Rebecca stresses that whatever the animal is, it is immune to disease but Dr. Hamilton shrugs off her theories and after she leaves, orders a hit on her.
 Rebecca is then killed in a car accident.
 Hunter and the team find the creature but the mission backfires when the beast begins hunting them and kills several soldiers.
 Dr. Tipler becomes sick, and the team is unable to radio for an extraction due to sabotage.
 Hunter decides to lead the creature away from the team so they can escape, and manages to hurt the beast with his Bowie knife.
 He eventually regroups with the team and leads them into a mine to take shelter.
 The creature reaches the mine and Hunter hurts it once more with the Bowie knife.

 Chaney interviews both Dr. Hamilton and Dixon about the ravaged facilities, but is only given vague answers.
 He eventually talks to Gina, who strongly believes Rebecca was murdered.
 Chaney breaks into Dr. Hamilton's house to find clues and finds an article about a strange hulking creature retrieved from ice during the 1970s.
 Chaney is then attacked by a hit squad but manages to neutralize them and heads to Brick's bar for help.
 They later go to the Tipler Institute to save Gina from another hit squad.
 Afterwards, they head to the last facility in the Arctic where Dr. Hamilton left to.